Loading ...

 As a reminder, The following are the professional development requirements through the Teaching & Learning Centre for newly-hired full-time faculty members:

-• Participate in Micro-Teaching Sessions or the Teaching & Learning Summer Conference
+• Participate in Micro-teaching Sessions or the Teaching & Learning Summer Conference

 • Attend New Faculty Orientation